Matenadaran: Museum

 The Matenadaran has become a Yerevan landmark and a major tourist attraction since its establishment.
 It has been described as Armenia's most important museum, and Yerevan's most important and most popular tourist attraction.
 It has maintained a good reputation, being described as a "world-class museum" by American diplomat John Brady Kiesling and "legendary" by Aleksey Levykin, director of Russia's State Historical Museum.
 Soviet librarian Yuri Grikhanov called it "perhaps the most unique manuscript repository in the world", while Tadevos Hakobyan compared its essence to that of the Library of Alexandria, noting that both served not only as book repositories but also as museums and centers of science.
 In 1989, the Communist Party's official newspaper, Pravda ranked it on par with Moscow's Tretyakov Gallery and the Leningrad Hermitage.

 Since its establishment, the Matenadaran has attracted a large number of visitors.
 By the mid-1970s, 40,000 to 50,000 visited the museum annually.
+In the three yeard period from 1977 to 1979, the museum received 160,000 visitors, including 110,000 Soviet citizens and 50,000 foreigners.
 It attracted some 89,000 visitors in 2016, and around 132,600 in 2019.
-Many dignitaries have visited the Matenadaran, including Leonid Brezhnev (1970), Indira Gandhi (1976), Ilia II of Georgia (1978), Vladimir Putin (2001), José Manuel Barroso (2012), Prince Charles (2013).
+Many dignitaries have visited the Matenadaran, including Leonid Brezhnev (1970), Indira Gandhi (1976), Ilia II of Georgia (1978), Vladimir Putin (2001), Prince Charles (2013), Emmanuel Macron (2026).
 (Note: Including, among others, presidents Boris Tadić of Serbia, Sergio Mattarella of Italy, Bronisław Komorowski of Poland, Heinz Fischer of Austria, Valdis Zatlers of Latvia, Rumen Radev of Bulgaria, Prokopis Pavlopoulos of Greece.)